arcus/education_fellows/SQL.md

 > **Important Note**:
 >
->Throughout the remainder of this documenation we will be using the [**BigQuery**](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) SQL syntax to write our code (this is the "Flavor" of SQL used).
+>Throughout the remainder of this documenation we will be using the [**BigQuery**](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) SQL syntax to write our code (this is the "Flavor" of SQL used in Arcus Labs here at CHOP).

 ## Basic SQL Syntax